jhpark0326/single-cell-alzheimers-pipelines/README.md

-# AD snRNA-seq multi-model analysis
+# snRNA-seq analysis pipeline for Alzheimer's disease multi-model conditions

-This repository demonstrates an end-to-end single-nucleus RNA-seq (snRNA-seq) analysis pipeline for Alzheimer's disease mouse models using 10x Genomics data.
+This repository demonstrates an end-to-end single-nucleus RNA-seq (snRNA-seq) analysis pipeline for Alzheimer's disease mouse models using 10x Genomics.

 The analysis integrates multiple AD-related mouse models to:
 - perform quality control and preprocessing,